 Even if it looked as if his proverbial goose was cooked.

-Naturally, Werner wasn't about to let such minor setbacks stop him from conquering the world, oh no. One of his subsequent diabolical plots saw him taking over the minds of several American soldiers and shipbuilders, in order to get a hold of their ship and its subjugated crew.
+Naturally, Werner wasn't about to let such minor setbacks stop him from conquering the world, oh no. One of his subsequent diabolical plots saw him taking over the minds of several American soldiers and shipbuilders, to get a hold of their ship and its subjugated crew.
 This plan was foiled by the Liberty Legion however, who seized the equipment he used to command his thralls and turn said thralls against him.

 After the War proper, Werner was offered a position in a secret and probably illegal American government team, known as Icon.
 In this capacity, Werner came into conflict with a group of heroes assembled by Nick Fury in 1959, who went by the name of the Avengers (before the modern day version was founded, of course).
 Though his brain tank was punctured in this fight, Werner himself escaped to fight another day.